Joan Newton Cuneo

-Joan Newton Cuneo (July 22, 1876, Holyoke, Massachusetts – March 24, 1934, Ontonagon, Michigan) was an American racing driver.
-Between 1905 and 1912 Cuneo was successful in races against both male and female racers until the racing associations restricted races to men only.
+Joan Newton Cuneo (born Joan Carter Newton, July 22, 1876 – March 24, 1934) was an American racing driver.
+Between 1905 and 1912, she was successful in races against both male and female racers until the racing associations restricted races to men only.
 After women were banned from organized racing, she concentrated on setting women's speed records.
 Cuneo was a strong advocate for women drivers and an advocate for the Good Roads Movement in the United States.
 Until recently, she had received only a brief mention in automotive history "as the woman who got women banned from racing."

 Early life

-Joan Cuneo was the last of four daughters born to Leila Vulte and John Carter Newton in Holyoke, Massachusetts.
-By the standards of the time, John Newton, a self-made millionaire, treated Cuneo more like a son than a daughter.
-He allowed her to drive a steam train and a six horse team.
+Joan Carter Newton was born on July 22, 1876, in Holyoke, Massachusetts, the youngest of four daughters born to Leila Vulte and John Carter Newton.
+By the standards of the time, John Newton, a self-made millionaire, treated her more like a son than a daughter.
+He allowed Joan to drive a steam train and a six horse team.
 She became an expert horsewoman and bicyclist.
-As Cuneo grew older, her parents sent her to several boarding schools, reportedly to become a Victorian lady.
+As she grew older, her parents sent her to several boarding schools, reportedly to become a Victorian lady.

-In 1898, Cuneo married Andrew Cuneo, the adopted son of millionaire banker Antonio Cuneo.
+In 1898, Newton married Andrew Cuneo, the adopted son of millionaire banker and slum lord Antonio Cuneo.
 The couple had two children, Antonio (A. Newton Cuneo (b.
 1899) and Maddalena (Dolly) Cuneo (b.
 1901), in the first three years of their marriage.
 In 1902, their relationship began to change when Andrew Cuneo bought his wife a 1902 Locomobile.
-Cuneo soon became interested in racing.
+She soon became interested in racing.

 Career as a "driver of large racing cars"

 In 1905, Cuneo purchased a 1905 White Motor Company steam car.
-She learned about the mechanical side of an automobile from the mechanic/chauffeur Louis Disbrow who her husband hired for her.
+She learned about the mechanical side of automobiles from the mechanic/chauffeur Louis Disbrow, whom her husband hired for her.
 Disbrow was a neighbor who had recently escaped conviction for murder.
 He was from a wealthy family and had experience with autos, as his brothers owned a nearby automobile agency.
-For the next 4 years, Disbrow would be Cuneo's riding mechanic, going with her to many races, as well as on three Glidden Tours.
-Andrew Cuneo also went along to many of these events but would often leave after a few days to attend to his business affairs.
+For the next four years, Disbrow would be Cuneo's riding mechanic, going with her to many races, as well as on three Glidden Tours.
+Andrew Cuneo also went along to many of these events, but would often leave after a few days to attend to his business affairs.

 By 1905, the New York papers were full of automobile related events.
 One of the most talked about was the Glidden Tour, a brain child of Colonel Jasper Glidden, intended to popularize the auto while proving its reliability on a strenuous tour of several states on the difficult, unpaved roads of the time.
 Cuneo, only 5'2" and already an experienced driver, was eager to participate and sent in her application.
 It was promptly rejected by the American Automobile Association, the sanctioning body for the tour, because only male drivers were allowed.
 Cuneo, already a member of the AAA, sent her application back, saying that nowhere in the rules did it state that women were excluded.
 The AAA reluctantly allowed her to enter.